ebcetin/JCIM_codes/README.md

 # JCIM_codes
-codes used in "Kinetic barrier to enzyme inhibition is manipulated by dynamical local interactions in E. coli DHFR" paper
+Codes used in "Kinetic barrier to enzyme inhibition is manipulated by dynamical local interactions in E. coli DHFR" paper